-Trust Lands (permanent fund) Investments at Fair Value June 30, 2022
+Investments at Fair Value June 30, 2022

-Investment Category air Value th accruals)
+Investment Category Fair Value th accruals)

 Growth \$ 1,210,971

 Real Assets 560,057

 Income 822,398

 Defensive 428,548

 Total Investments \$ 3,021,974

 Trust Lands investment securities are stated at fair value, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between two market participants at the measurement date.
 Purchase and sale transactions are recorded on the trade date.